Skip to content

 Merritt Writing Fellowship

-The Merritt Writing Fellowship Selection Committee is pleased to recognize Priscila Valle as the winner of the 2024 Merritt Writing Fellowship.
+The Merritt Writing Fellowship Selection Committee is pleased to recognize Peter Nguyen as the winner of the 2025 Merritt Writing Fellowship.
 This annual award honors an undergraduate who has demonstrated analytical skills, creativity, and research promise in first-year writing.

 The Merritt Writing Fellowship honors an undergraduate who has demonstrated analytical skills, creativity, and research promise in first-year writing.
 This fellowship recognizes that first-year writers are early scholars -- as analytical thinkers and creative communicators who write to meaningfully connect with readers, bring visibility to important topics, and inspire positive change.